Richard Pearlman

 Pearlman staged the world premiere of George Rochberg's The Confidence Man at the Santa Fe Opera in 1982.
 In 1971, he directed the first professionally mounted production of The Who's rock opera Tommy starring Bette Midler, for Seattle Opera.
 In 1987 he staged and produced the premiere of Reaching for the Moon, a hitherto-unperformed musical by George and Ira Gershwin.

-From 1976 to 1995, Pearlman served as director of the Eastman Opera Theatre at Rochester University's Eastman School of Music where he trained many important singers including Renée Fleming.
+From 1976 to 1995, Pearlman served as director of the Eastman Opera Theatre at University of Rochester's Eastman School of Music where he trained many important singers including Renée Fleming.
 His staging of Conrad Susa's chamber opera, "Transformations," produced in Carmel Valley, California in 1977, featured Eastman School of Music students.

 In 1995 Pearlman was appointed director of the Lyric Opera Center for American Artists, the Lyric Opera of Chicago's apprenticeship program where he helped launch the careers of scores of young singers, including Nicole Cabell, Erin Wall, Maria Kanyova, Dina Kuznetsova, Matthew Polenzani, David Cangelosi and Christopher Feigum.

 Pearlman productions had a reputation for both faithful adherence to the intentions of the composer and bold interpretation.
 A production of Monteverdi’s L'incoronazione di Poppea was updated to Mussolini's Italy in the 1930s, a production of Mozart's The Magic Flute featuring a live boa constrictor, and a staging of Britten's Albert Herring was a wicked send-up of then-British Prime Minister Margaret Thatcher's Conservative utopia.
 "Opera is the music," he once said.
 "If you try to go against that, it never comes out right."

 Also active as a writer and translator, his translations of La bohème, La Périchole, Faust, La finta giardiniera, and La cambiale di matrimonio (rechristened The IOU Wedding) are frequently performed.

-He died from cancer at Rush University Medical Center in Chicago.
+He died from cancer at Rush University Medical Center.